 Perugia, the regional capital of Umbria, was once one of the great Italian city states but proximity to Rome meant that it was absorbed into the Papal States in the mid 1500’s.
-Papal rule did no favours for the town other than that the lack of investment and high taxes meant that today the city centre has very few new buildings.
+Papal rule did no favours for the town other than the lack of investment and high taxes meant that today the city centre has very few new buildings.
 Today Perugia is famous for chocolate production and a lively jazz festival held in July.
 Its typical steep streets offer unexpected glimpses of ancient houses and the surrounding distant green hills.

-Though not vast, Umbria's geography is varied and classically beautiful: against a backdrop of snowy mountains stand high wooded hills crowned with stunning medieval villages built from the stone they cling to; below them lie wandering rivers (including the Tiber) and rushing streams, lush valleys rising to rolling vineyards and wheat fields.
+Though not vast, Umbria's geography is varied and classically beautiful.
+Against a backdrop of snowy mountains stand high wooded hills crowned with stunning medieval villages built from the stone they cling to; below them lie wandering rivers (including the Tiber) and rushing streams, lush valleys rising to rolling vineyards and wheat fields.

-Umbria is a treasure trove of the Romanesque and Gothic styles, with fine museums and world-class architecture and art at every turn.
-Distinctive also for its local specialities; from renowned Umbrian wines from the popular Orvieto and Orvieto and Sagrantino di Montefalco to excellent locally produced micro-vineyards, and a plethora of succulent local dishes to be found in restaurants, neighbourhood alimentari and weekly farmers markets.
+Umbria is a treasure trove of the Romanesque and Gothic styles, with fine museums and world class architecture and art at every turn.
+Distinctive also for its local specialities; from renowned Umbrian wines from the popular Orvieto and Sagrantino di Montefalco to excellent locally produced micro-vineyards, and a plethora of succulent local dishes to be found in restaurants, neighbourhood alimentari and weekly farmers markets.
 "Sagras," food-based festivals that spring up in one village after another from Spring till winter, celebrate these local dishes, while Fiestas with a religious focus generally culminate in spectacular fireworks displays.

-Perugia is well-served by excellent air, road and train links.
+Perugia is well served by excellent air, road and train links.
 International direct flights from London Stansted arrive directly to the local airport at Sant’Egidio.
 Good train links and direct road access from Florence and Rome to Perugia make the area easily accessible.

 Type of property in Umbria

-Lesser-known than the neighbouring region of Tuscany, Umbria has many hidden gems on offer and house prices are generally more attractive than Chianti and Siena.
+Lesser known than the neighbouring region of Tuscany, Umbria has many hidden gems on offer and house prices are generally more attractive than Chianti and Siena.
 Properties on offer comprise of partly or fully restored traditional stone farmhouses, large period villas, restored apartments in small borgos or total restoration projects of ruined buildings.
-Preferred locations such as Cortona, the Niccone Valley, Città di Castello, Orvieto and Todi present good opportunities to buy Italian property for sale in an area famous for its high-quality wine, locally produced olive oil and excellent meat, cheese and truffle farming.
+Preferred locations such as Cortona, the Niccone Valley, Città di Castello, Orvieto and Todi present good opportunities to buy Italian property for sale in an area famous for its high quality wine, locally produced olive oil and excellent meat, cheese and truffle farming.